 The health care industry has been waiting for resolution of the question: Do the Federal Trade Commission’s Identity Theft Red Flag Rules apply to health care providers?
 With the May 1st compliance deadline looming, health care providers need to know.
 The answer seems to depend on whom you ask.
 The Federal Trade Commission (“FTC”) and… Continue Reading

 The New York State Consumer Protection Board has released a guide for New York businesses regarding the handling of personal identifiable information and the avoidance of identity theft.
 The guide also includes a form for reporting breaches to NY state agencies.
-The guide is available here.

 The Federal Trade Commission (“FTC”) recently announced that it will not enforce the new Red Flag Rules until May 1, 2009, giving financial institutions and creditors an additional six months to comply by developing and implementing a written identity theft prevention program.
 In an Enforcement Policy Statement released on October 22, 2008, the FTC acknowledged… Continue Reading